County Roscommon: Sport

 Gaelic football is the dominant sport in Roscommon.
 Roscommon won the All-Ireland Senior Football Championships in 1943 and 1944 and the National Football League Division 1 in 1979, as well as Division 2 in 2015 and 2018.
-Roscommon have captured the Connacht Senior Football Championship on 23 occasions, the most recent being in 2019.
+Roscommon have captured the Connacht Senior Football Championship on 25 occasions, the most recent being in 2026, beating Galway in Dr. Hyde Park.
 In March 2025 Roscommon won back promotion to Division 1.

 Roscommon's main hurling title was the 2007 Nicky Rackard Cup.

-Soccer and rugby are also popular sports in the county.
+Association football and rugby are also popular sports in the county.